dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/vendor-assessment.md

 Question: What types of criteria are considered in Vendor Assessment?
 A: Only the financial stability of the vendor.
-B: Both quantitative (measurable factors like cost and speed) and qualitative (subjective measures like reputation and customer service) criteria are considered.
+B: Consider both quantitative (cost, speed) and qualitative (reputation, customer service) criteria.
 C: Criteria are solely based on the vendor's location.
 D: Only the aesthetic aspects of the vendor's products are evaluated.
 Answer: B